Anoscopy is a method to look at the:

 - Other abnormal tissue

 There are few risks.
-If a biopsy is needed, there is a slight risk of bleeding and mild pain.
+If a biopsy is needed, there is a slight risk for bleeding and mild pain.